 Some of the specific topics my lab addresses include: What are the cognitive and neural mechanisms that cause forgetting?
 How is competition between memories signaled and resolved in the brain during retrieval?
 How do we reduce interference between memories during encoding?
 Addressing these questions involves understanding the interactions and relative contributions of fronto-parietal cortex and medial temporal lobe structures.

-Dr. Kuhl is accepting new graduate students for Fall 2020.
+Dr. Kuhl is not accepting new graduate students for Fall 2020.